Free Earth Day Challenge for Kids: Creative Way to Make it Fun

 Day 21: Buy Local Produce

-Look for a local farmer’s marker.
-Buy produce and such to reduce food waste and help support our local farmers.
+Look for a local farmer's marker.
+Buy produce, baked goods, local honey, and more to reduce food waste and help support our local farmers.

 Day 22: Happy Earth Day!

-Spend this day talking to your child about Earth day and why it is important to care for our home planet.
-Enjoy a special Earth Day celebration!
+Spend this day talking with your kids about Earth day and why it is important to care for our home planet.
+Enjoy your special Earth Day celebration!

 More Earth Day Ideas and Activities: